davs3275/sbs/med/collier.md

 ---
 5.15.
 Those things do not belong to a man which do not belong to him as a man.
-For they are not included in the idea ; they are not required of us as men ; human nature does not promise them, neither is it perfected by them.
+For they are not included in the idea; they are not required of us as men; human nature does not promise them, neither is it perfected by them.
 From whence it follows that they can neither constitute the chief end of man, nor strictly contribute towards it.
-Farther, if these things were any real additions, how comes the con- tempt of them, and the being easy without them, to be so great a commendation ?
+Farther, if these things were any real additions, how comes the con- tempt of them, and the being easy without them, to be so great a commendation?
 To balk an advantage would be folly if these things were truly good.
-But the case stands otherwise ; for we know that self- denial and indifference about these things, and patience when they are taken away, is the character of a good man.
+But the case stands otherwise; for we know that self- denial and indifference about these things, and patience when they are taken away, is the character of a good man.

 ---
 5.16.
-Your manners will depend very much upon the quality of what you frequently think on ; for the soul is as it were tinged with the colour and complexion of thought.
+Your manners will depend very much upon the quality of what you frequently think on; for the soul is as it were tinged with the colour and complexion of thought.
 Be sure therefore to work in such maxims as these.
-Wherever a man lives, he may live well ; by consequence, a life of virtue and that of a courtier are not inconsistent.
+Wherever a man lives, he may live well; by consequence, a life of virtue and that of a courtier are not inconsistent.
 Again, that which a thing' is made for, is that towards which it is carried, and in that which it is naturally carried to, lies the end